ponzu-cms/ponzu/docker/README.md

+# TODO: remove from here and add to wki

 ## Ponzu Docker build

 Ponzu is distributed as a docker image **NEEDS LINK**, which aids in docker deployment.
 The Dockerfile in this directory is used by ponzu to generate the docker image which contains the ponzu executable.